-In the dim recesses of her awareness, Violet was aware that she was not the only one leaning forward in anticipation.
+In the dim recesses of her awareness, Violet realized that she was not the only one leaning forward in anticipation.
 Sebastian was a magnet.
 He drew people to him without even trying.

 Some of those in attendance were adoring young scientists who hung on his every word and dreamed of following in his footsteps.
 Others were followers of Darwin, like Huxley in the corner, watching the proceedings beneath thick eyebrows.
-There were a great many ladies present, too—Sebastian had always drawn the ladies.
+There were a great many ladies present, too—Sebastian had always drawn ladies to him.

 But there were also people like those seated directly behind Violet.
 She couldn’t see them, but—despite her best efforts to ignore them—she was aware of them.
 These were the worst sort: interrupters.